Finland men's national ice hockey team

 The Finnish men's national ice hockey team, nicknamed Leijonat / Lejonen ("The Lions" in Finnish and Swedish), is governed by the Finnish Ice Hockey Association.
 Finland is one of the most successful national ice hockey teams in the world and a member of the so-called "Big Six", the unofficial group of the six strongest men's ice hockey nations, along with Canada, the United States, Czechia, Russia, and Sweden.
+They are the 2026 IIHF World Champions.

-Finland won the world championship in 2022, their fourth title after 1995, 2011 and 2019.
-A duo of silver medals (1988, 2006) remained the country's best Olympic result until 2022 when the Finns achieved a breakthrough by winning their first Olympic gold after defeating Russia.
-At the Canada/World Cup, their best achievement is also a silver medal which they won in 2004.
+Finland won the world championship in 2026, their fifth title after 1995, 2011, 2019 and 2022.
+A duo of silver medals (1988, 2006) remained the country's best Olympic result until 2022 when the Finns won their first Olympic gold after defeating Russia.
+At the Canada/World Cup, their best achievement is a silver medal which they won in 2004.